containerbase/base/docs/cdn.md

 ## Sample

-With the folling sample the `java` tool will be installed from the CDN.
+With the following sample the `java` tool will be installed from the CDN.

 ```bash
 export CONTAINERBASE_CDN=https://cdn.example.test